Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Identification and estimation

-Assumptions \ref{asm:ran}--\ref{asm:pos} should be made under all these five strategies for the purpose of identification, and Assumption \ref{asm:pri} is added under the principal stratum strategy.
-Although the principal stratum estimand can be identified under other assumptions instead of Assumption \ref{asm:pri}, we adopt Assumption \ref{asm:pri} because it is the most common and easy-to-interpret assumption in principal sratification methodologies \citep{ding2017principal}.

-Below, we shall focus on the hazard function of potential outcomes to identify causal estimands, because the independent censoring assumption ensures missingness at random given at-risk sets at each time point.
+Assumptions \ref{asm:sut}--\ref{asm:pos} should be made under all these five strategies for identification, and Assumption \ref{asm:pri} is added under the principal stratum strategy.
+Although the principal stratum estimand can be identified under other assumptions instead of Assumption \ref{asm:pri} (for example, conditional principal ignorability on baseline covariates as well as monotonicity \citep{feller2017principal, ding2017principal}), we adopt Assumption \ref{asm:pri} here because it has the most straightforward form in principal sratification.
+Below, we will focus on the hazard functions of events to identify the target causal estimands, as the random censoring assumption ensures that missingness is at random given at-risk sets at each time point.